 - School of Rehabilitation Sciences

-**Please note that the School of Law is only open to exchange students coming to UBC through Law-specific exchange agreements
+**Please note that the Peter A. Allard School of Law is only open to exchange students coming to UBC through Law-specific exchange agreements.

 Course Registration Process

 UBC's Course Schedule allows you to browse courses being offered in current academic year at each UBC campus.
-After receiving your final course requests, we will help with as much as we can.
+Go Global office assists in registering courses for exchange students.
 However, we cannot guarantee access to specific courses, even if they are required by your home university.
-Please check out the following to PDF documents for more information about course registration process.
+Please check out the flow chart below for more information about course registration process.

 Course Numbers and Levels